David-Reset/Concrete-Structures-Constructability-Framework/README.md

 1. Open `data.json`
 2. Find the relevant dimension
 3. Add a new entry object to the `items` array, following the structure of existing entries
+4. Give the entry a stable `id`: a lowercase, hyphenated slug derived from the name (e.g. `"id": "drip-grooves-on-exposed-soffit-edges"`).
+This is the entry's permanent address — it appears in the entry's URL (`#dimId/id`) and is how other entries cross-reference it. **Once an entry is live, never change its `id`**, as doing so breaks shared links, bookmarks, and cross-references.
+The display `name` can change freely; the `id` should not.
+(If you omit it, the site will auto-generate one from the name, but setting it explicitly is strongly preferred.)
-4. Include the `location` field: `"location": {"country": "Australia", "state": "NSW"}` — use just `country` if the evidence applies nationally, or include `state` if it is region-specific
+5. Include the `location` field: `"location": {"country": "Australia", "state": "NSW"}` — use just `country` if the evidence applies nationally, or include `state` if it is region-specific
-5. Place any images in the `images/` folder with descriptive filenames
+6. Place any images in the `images/` folder with descriptive filenames
-6. Reference images in the entry as `"images/your-filename.jpg"`
+7. Reference images in the entry as `"images/your-filename.jpg"`
-7. Commit and push
+8. Commit and push

 ### Related entries (cross-references)